dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/import-a-project-by-git-url.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/d19f199-Screen_Shot_2020-03-09_at_4.13.50_PM.png" title="Enter and save the public key generated for your repository by dbt Cloud" />

+## Other git providers

+Don't see your git provider here?
+Please [contact dbt Support](mailto:support@getdbt.com) - we're happy to help you set up dbt Cloud with any supported git provider.

+## Limited integration
+Some features of dbt Cloud require a tight integration with your git host, for example, updating GitHub pull requests with dbt Cloud run statuses.
+Importing your project by a URL prevents you from using these features.
+Once you give dbt Cloud access to your repository, you can continue to set up your project by adding a connection and creating and running your first dbt Cloud job.

 ## FAQs
 <FAQ path="Git/gitignore"/>